mechatroner/vscode_rainbow_csv/DEV_README.md

 * Store VSCode documents instead of file paths in result_set_parent_map so that the map can be used in web version.
 And the autodetection_stoplist also should be doc based to work in web.

 * Support JOIN queries in web version.

+* Get rid of run_tests.sh and expected_test_log.txt or find a way to use them for web-version tests.

+* Get rid of typescript files and infra, but add comments explaining how you obtained the js versions of the files.